some background

 (e.g., Statistics Education Research

-International Conference on Teaching Statistics, Journal of Statistics
+International Conference on Teaching Statistics, Journal of Mathematics

-International Association of Statistical Education satellite conference, Journal
+of Statistical Education satellite conference, Journal of Mathematics

-Education Policy Studies, and the NCTM Yearbook) as well as in a
+Teacher Education and Development, and the NCTM Yearbook) as well as

 non-researcher educators (e.g., Teaching Statistics, Primus, Mathematics Teacher, ON-Math: